 Take Advantage of Available Help – Call Amatus Recovery Centers Now

 Co-occurring disorders can limit a person’s ability to overcome addiction.
-Dual diagnosis is a highly effective and necessary type of treatment capable of restoring balance and improving life quality.
+Dual diagnosis is a highly effective and necessary treatment capable of restoring balance and improving life quality.
 To learn more about our dual diagnosis treatment program at Amatus Recovery Centers, call our team at 833.631.0525 or connect with us online.